studersi/test-4/tutorial-6/README.md

 ###Step 2: Unpacking and configuring the compiler

 We now unpack the source code and initiate the configuration.
-But before this it is essential to install three packages that constitute the prerequisite for compiling _ModSecurity_.
-A library for parsing XML structures and the base header files of the system’s own Regular Expression Library: _libxml2-dev_, _libexpat1-dev_ and _libpcre3-dev_.
+But before this it is essential to install four packages that constitute the prerequisite for compiling _ModSecurity_.
+A library for parsing XML structures, the base header files of the system’s own Regular Expression Library and everything to work with JSON files.
+Like in the previous tutorials, we are working on a system from the Debian family.
+The packages are thus named _libxml2-dev_, _libexpat1-dev_, _libpcre3-dev_, and _libyajl-dev_.

 The stage is thus set and we are ready for ModSecurity.